-Consequently, the operators had to react to protect its clients, and Do-Not-Disturb (DND) feature was introduced to opt out messages delivered from third Party services to avoid an undesired telecommunication calls and SMS.
+Consequently, the operators had to react to protect its clients, and Do-Not-Disturb (DND) feature was introduced to opt out messages delivered from third party services to avoid an undesired telecommunication call or SMS.

 A DND list is a list of recipients, managed by the operators, who choose not to receive any promotional messages or in some cases, transactional types of messages.